xscorp/Notes/BugHunting/Broken Access Control/bac_notes.md

 * Sometimes, applications don't use simple UIDs like 0,1,2, instead, they use GUIDs which are unpredictible like "a3dds-4dsf4-dsf4-43sd".
 In that case, attacker needs to find out GUIDs of other users.
 It might be exposed in other parts of the application like Comment section and authors section in a website.

+* Many applications detect if you are trying to access any restricted resource and redirects you to either login page or some other page.
+Often that redirection logic is flawed and that 302 response reveals the data of requested resource.
+So, if a redirection is happening whenever a restricted resource is being checked, always intercept that request and see the response in repeater.
+There is a possibility that we might be able to see the response of requested resource inside that 302 response.